rtbhouse-apps/rtbhouse-python-sdk/README.rst

     $ pip install rtbhouse_sdk tabulate

-Create an API token in the RTB House Clients Panel (https://panel.rtbhouse.com/#/user/api-tokens) and copy it to a safe place.
+Create an API token in the RTB House Clients Panel (https://panel.rtbhouse.com/user/api-tokens) and copy it to a safe place.

 Now you can initialize the API token in local file storage.
 Paste your API token in prompt after running the command below: ::

     $ python -m rtbhouse_sdk.api_tokens init-json

-Then run the script:
+    Paste your token: PASTE_YOUR_TOKEN_HERE

+The authentication token is now ready to use.
+As long as you use it with the client frequently enough, the SDK will keep the token valid and rotate it automatically (for details see API Token Authentication below):

 .. code-block:: python